kriscoleman/image-optimizer-api/README.md

 The rest api is implemented as a serverless lambda function behind a API gateway, written in AWK CDK.

+For local testing, express has been implemented to host the api from your local machine.

 ## Getting Started

 Assuming you already have node installed on your machine, install everything from the root folder: